 Dive Conditions on the USS Liberty Shipwreck

-Bali scuba diving is all year round, however, the best conditions for the diving season runs from May to November.
+Scuba diving in Tulamben, Bali is accessible year-round, however, the best conditions for the diving season runs from May to November.
 April and May are the best months to be able to see manta rays.

 The dry season in Indonesia is between the months of April and September, but the very best time to visit is between September and November.
 During this time the weather is generally calmer and it is the start of the southeast monsoon, which usually extends from May to July.